GalShafir/SentimentAnalyzer/README.md

 ### This project will allow you to analyze in graphical way a chat group sentiments.
 #### The projects contain two main scipts:

-1. A simple script that gets as an argument a message (simple string) and returnד some metrics about the sentence.
+1. A simple script that gets as an argument a message (simple string) and returns some metrics about the sentence.
    Metrics like: words count, positivity level, etc.

 2. A script that gets as an input a full group chat table sorted by time. the script iterates over the table and represents a graph of the sentiments results (positive or negative).
 The script also saves a new csv file with a sentiment result next to each line.